 A bright future on the horizon

-The school prepares women for the job market by providing the professional skills they need to succeed, including teaching them to navigate freelance platforms, how to develop a social media presence, write resumes, compile portfolios and work in a professional setting.
+The school prepares women for the job market by providing the professional skills they need to succeed, including teaching them to navigate freelance platforms, develop a social media presence, write resumes, compile portfolios, and work in a professional setting.

-Forough’s school also offers a job-driven curriculum consisting of Web Development, Mobile Application Development, Gaming, Graphics and Designs.
+Forough’s school also offers a job-driven curriculum consisting of web development, mobile application development, gaming, graphics, and design.
 “This gives our students access to the millions of available jobs on the online global marketplace,” Forough explains.
 “Our goal is to prepare CTI students to be competitive in the job market and hold their own economically.”